VirtualAlllocEx/DEFCON-31-Syscalls-Workshop/Chapter_4 Win32-Dropper/Chapter_4 LAB_Playbook.md

 </details>

-Here is the **complete code**, but you can also find it already implemented in the code POC of this chapter.
+Here is the **complete code**, but you can also find it already implemented in the code poc of this chapter.
 <details>

 ```